- Press & News

 - Experience KVM live

-Visit us at the IBC 2018 in Amsterdam, Netherlands.
-From 14th - 18th September 2018 we are exhibiting at stand 1.D39.Our customers are in the focus of all our actions.
+Visit us at the NAB Show 2018 in New York, USA.
+From 17th - 18th October 2018 we are exhibiting at stand N919.Our customers are in the focus of all our actions.
 Therefore, we would like to invite you to visit us at one of the following events Use the chance to get to know us and our products on-site.
 Only by talking to you directly, we can understand your requirements and wishes.
 This gives us the possibility to develop products fitting your individual applications.

 - Social Media